Apollon77/ioBroker.homekit-controller/README.md

 ## Changelog

 ### __WORK IN PROGRESS__
+* (Apollon77) performance increase by using persistent connections to IP devices and many more optimizations
 * (Apollon77) Only use one queue for all BLE devices
 * (Apollon77) Store pairing data directly after pair
-* (Apollon77) Optimize handing concurrent requests
+* (Apollon77) Optimize handing of concurrent requests
 * (Apollon77) Optimize value update handling and better detect stale data to force an update on next polling

 ### 0.3.3 (2021-10-26)